Bonded by Love for Product

 Additionally, we have a product that stands in a well-differentiated category of its own.
 This gives us breathing room to build durable competitive advantage by innovating, rather than constantly racing to eke out a razor-thin marginal advantage over similar competitor products.
 Our focus on code quality grows from deep roots in the nature of our business; it’s not just a pet preoccupation of some engineers on our team.

-To this end, we embrace the usual repertoire of quality software development practices: code review, linting and static type checking, unit and integration testing, continuous integration, manual QA, deployment automation, issue tracking, and a thorough style guide that focuses on practices that improve code clarity without too much bikeshedding.
-These practices aren't engraved on stone tablets; we're always discussing how to do better, and ideas can be raised by anyone from our newest hire to our cofounder CTO.
+To this end, we embrace the usual repertoire of quality software development practices: code review, linting and static type checking, unit and integration testing, continuous integration, manual and automated QA, deployment automation, issue tracking, and a thorough style guide that focuses on practices that improve code clarity without too much bikeshedding.
+These practices aren't set in stone; we're always discussing how to do better, and ideas can be raised by anyone from our newest hire to our CTO.

 At a higher level, we have a culture of circulating ideas in design documents well in advance of implementing them.
 When done right, a design review process does not slow down development.
 Good teams are perpetually bursting with ideas.
 If people are encouraged to share those ideas early, then features or changes can be proposed, discussed, and refined long before the team has bandwidth to implement them.
 Reflecting on design or implementation approaches as a team leads to greater simplicity and clarity.
 Building the simpler, clearer thing nearly always leads to greater development velocity, even in the relatively short term.

 That said, we recognize that there are times when fast turnaround is imperative.
 Sometimes a defect that affects users must be fixed urgently, and the fix is clear, and in such cases we prioritize appropriately.
 And sometimes the best way to deliver quality in the long term is to put early iterations of a feature in contact with users so we can learn from their feedback.
 In these cases, we strategically deploy well-contained technical debt.
 (One tactic for containing debt in these situations is to ensure that decisions made in this mode are highly reversible.
-For example, exposing a limited beta of an Airtable block to a small audience constrains future development much less than a public UI or API in the core product.)
+For example, exposing a feature behind a flag to a small audience constrains future development much less than a public UI or API in the core product.)

 At Airtable, engineers are involved in the entire product development process, including ideation, implementation, instrumentation, and iteration.

-Working closely with our customer-facing teams to understand user needs, engineers write specs for new features, conduct “spikes” (timeboxed investigations to explore potential designs), and create UI mockups or prototypes.
-For a product like Airtable – a horizontal toolkit for software creation – having this hybrid product and engineering mindset is critical to designing building blocks that are simple and usable, yet powerful and flexible.
+For a product like Airtable – a horizontal toolkit for software creation – every product decision has nontrivial, combinatorial implications for other related features.
+Having a hybrid product and engineering mindset is critical to designing building blocks that are simple and usable, yet powerful and flexible.
+Our ideal product engineer develops an intimate understanding of both the underlying technical architecture and the ideal user experience.

 One way we foster this mindset is through a philosophy of thinking from first principles.
 Rather than creating narrowly-scoped single-purpose features, we constantly try to solve higher-order meta problems that span multiple use cases and industries.
 For each new feature we build, we consider how it composes with the existing surface area of the product, thinking through newly introduced edge cases or emergent ways to unlock customer value.
-To this end, we often simmer on problems for weeks or even months before we build it, in order to preempt problems that may come up in the future or inform the sequencing of new features in a complementary fashion.
+To this end, we sometimes simmer on problems for a period of time before we start building.
+This preempts problems that may come up in the future and informs the sequencing of new features in a complementary fashion.

 Actively Practices Inclusion